 You may have heard how SEO-friendly WordPress is, and it’s true!
 WordPress sites allow for the most optimized and detailed SEO for your business’s specific needs.
 From originality to proper metadata and page optimization, WordPress makes SEO work and function to give your business its best results.
-Choose from powerful SEO plugins from WordPress, like Yoast and All In One SEO Pack.
-You can fully optimize your WordPress blog
+Moreover, you have the opportunity to choose from powerful SEO plugins from WordPress, like Yoast and All In One SEO Pack.
+With these tools, you can fully optimize your WordPress blog

 Round 1 Winner: WordPress

 Squarespace uses predesigned templates for the structure, design, and layout of your website.
 While this makes for a leisurely process, this process is not necessarily a solution.
 Instead, it’s actually a problem.
 Why?
-Squarespace’s framework provides pre-built website templates, meaning they are already designed.
-This framework presents problems because it’s extremely restrictive.
+Squarespace’s framework provides pre-built website templates, meaning they are predesigned.
+However, this framework presents problems because it’s extremely restrictive.

-Even with a custom CSS tool, it’s extremely limited what you can change.
+Even with a custom CSS tool, the abilities for editing are extremely limited.
 When we tried to add custom CSS to a Squarespace theme, here’s what it said:

 There are drop-and-drag widget tools to add content blocks and images to a page, but the layout is extremely restrictive in the placement and design.